weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 ## Which vector index is right for me?

 Weaviate supports `hnsw` (default) and `flat` index types.
-The `flat` index is a simple index that is fast to build and query, designed for small datasets.
+The `flat` index is a simple, lightweight index that is designed for small datasets.
 The `hnsw` index is a more complex index that is slower to build, but it scales well to large datasets as queries have a logarithmic time complexity.

 A simple heuristic is that for use cases such as SaaS products where each end user (i.e. tenant) has their own, isolated, dataset, the `flat` index is a good choice.
 For use cases with large collections, the `hnsw` index may be a better choice.